rti7743/png2jpg_with_exif/README.md

 Convert png to jpg.
 Keep metadata as exif data.

 This code converts png to jpg.
 Keep metadata as exif data.
-For example, you can take a large number of erotic images you have created with stable diffsion and turn them into jpgs while keeping the prompts and other metadata.
+For example, you can take a large number of erotic images you have created with stable diffusion and turn them into jpgs while keeping the prompts and other metadata.

 Running it like this will convert all pngs under the current directory to jpg.
 ```